wendyverdonk93/docs/content/payment-methods/billing-suite/klarna/refund-klarna.md

 The discount is added to the transaction.
 A new payment link is generated and sent to the customer with the adjusted invoice.

-In most plugins you can also refund.
-See the corresponding [plugin FAQ](/integrations/plugins) for more information.
+In most ecommerce integrations you can also refund.
+See the corresponding [ecommerce integration FAQ](/integrations/ecommerce-integrations) for more information.

 _Pay-after-delivery methods allow customers to pay only for items they keep from an order.
 This means that sometimes the complete customer journey also consists of a product return process.
 In the event of the return process taking too long to verify, the collection period can be paused for 2 to 4 weeks by placing it on hold.
 This can only be done via <verkoop@klarna.com> or +31 208082853_